nf-core/website/markdown/events/2023/training-march-2023.md

 ## Asking questions

 Questions can be asked in the Slack channels created for this event.
 Community volunteers will monitor these channels and will answer your questions as quickly as they can.
+You can join the nf-core Slack [here](https://nf-co.re/join/slack).

 - [#mar23-training-english](https://nfcore.slack.com/archives/C04RU8PCKNK)
 - [#mar23-training-french](https://nfcore.slack.com/archives/C04S26Q4Z46)